 During the first two weeks of class, students who fail to attend class meetings or class related activities or fail to participate without contacting the faculty member and making special arrangements will be administratively withdrawn from class.
 The faculty member is under no obligation to allow students to make up work they have missed because they failed to attend or participate.

 Failure to participate in a given weeks work will result in the student being placed on Attendance Probation and they will have one week to show participation.
-A failure to participate during Attendance Probation will result in course withdrawal retroactive to the last date of recorded attendance.
+A failure to participate during Attendance Probation will result in the student being placed on Attendance Suspension and they will have one week to show participation.
+A failure to participate during Attendance Suspension will result in course withdrawal retroactive to the last date of recorded attendance.